GoDaddy Joins Others To Withdraw Gab Support After Pittsburgh Shooting Incident

 Major Tech Giants Cut Gab Support

-GoDaddy, a top hosting provider, has given 24 hours to the company to move to another hosting domain.
+GoDaddy, a top hosting provider, has given 24-hours to the company to move to another hosting domain.

 Other companies that have withdrawn support from Gab include:

-In an announcement, GoDaddy revealed that it has informed social networking site Gab that they have 24 hours to choose.
+In an announcement, GoDaddy revealed that it has informed the social networking site Gab that they have 24 hours to choose.
 They can move to another provider as they have violated their terms and services.
-After receiving complaints, GoDaddy investigated the matter and realised the site has content that instigates violence.
+After receiving complaints, GoDaddy investigated the matter and realized the site has content that instigates violence.

 Gab is inaccessible at the moment through its website.
 It has stated on its website is “under attack” and is working to get it back online but with a new provider.

 On its website, Gab’s statement reads that they have been smeared by mainstream media for defending free expression.
 They are working with law enforcement to ensure that justice is served for the Pittsburgh crime.